 Social commitment combined with outstanding food.
-That this is not an easy task sounds plausible, but nothing is impossible.
-The founders of the restaurant Habibi & Hawara proved that by choosing to “host” instead of “post” during the refugee wave.
-They recognized the potential of the people and decided to actively help with the integration.
+Not an easy task.
+It sounds plausible, but nothing is impossible.
+The founders of the restaurant Habibi & Hawara proved just that by choosing to “host” instead of “post” during the refugee wave.
+They recognised the potential of the people and decided to actively help with their integration.

 How they managed to do that, about their vision and what the life of co-initiator Katha Schinkinger looks like, can be found in this Green Business Interview!

 We appreciate your opinion and can only advise you: act instead of only talking, so get yourself to the Restaurant for Brunch & Bon Appetit!

 How and when did you get the idea to start your own business?